JOJ0/mpc1k-seq/README.md

                         containing one of the strings in the list, will be processed
+  --correct-bpm, -c     set BPM to the same as in filename --correct-length, -l  set the sequences looplength (bars) to the same as in
+                        filename.
+Assumes value in filename is marked with trailing "b" (eg 8b)
-  --correct-bpm, -c     set BPM to the same as in filename --hex, -x             show hex values next to decimal and strings --verbose, -v         also show border markers and not yet studied header
+  --hex, -x             show hex values next to decimal and strings --verbose, -v         also show border markers and not yet studied header
                         information